joshrabinowitz/git-secret/CONTRIBUTING.md

 - git
 - bash
+- gawk
+- gnupg (or gnupg2)
+- sha256sum (or shasum on MacOS)

+If you're going to run the full test enviroment with docker, you'll also need:
 - bundler
 - docker
-- gawk
-- gnupg (or gnupg2)
 - ruby
-- sha256sum
 - [shellcheck](https://github.com/koalaman/shellcheck)
 - test-kitchen